-‘He’s a very lucky dog’: Northern Sask. dog saved after being hours from dying - Saskatoon | Globalnews.ca
+‘He’s a very lucky dog’: northern Sask. dog saved after being hours from dying - Saskatoon | Globalnews.ca

 In five days, Ursu said she was able to raise enough to pay the bills, but added this is one example of many neglected dogs in northern Saskatchewan.

-“We need people to spay and neuter their animals in the north,” said Ursu.
+“We need people to spay and neuter their animals in the north,” Ursu aid.

 “If you see a dog running on the street, don’t just pass by.
 Call northern animal rescue.
 Get ahold of somebody.
 Somebody will be willing to help you get the dog out of the situation.”